-0 1 Evaluate the idea that language variation has decreased over time.
+0 1 Evaluate the idea that women and men speak different varieties of English.

-AO1: Apply appropriate methods of language analysis, using associated terminology and coherent written expression Level/Marks PERFORMANCE CHARACTERISTICS Level 5 9-10 Students will: • apply linguistic methods and terminology, identifying patterns and complexities • guide the reader.
-Level 4 Students will: • apply linguistic methods and terminology with precision and detail • develop a line of argument.
-7-8 Level 3 Students will: • apply linguistic methods and terminology consistently and appropriately • communicate with clear topics and paragraphs.
-5-6 Level 2 Students will: 3-4 use linguistic methods and terminology inappropriately and/or inconsistently express ideas with organisation emerging.
-Level 1 Students will: 1-2 quote or identify features of language without linguistic description present material with limited organisation.
+AO1: Apply appropriate methods of language analysis, using associated terminology and coherent written expression

+Level/ Marks PERFORMANCE CHARACTERISTICS

+Level 5 Students will:

+9-10 apply linguistic methods and terminology, identifying patterns and complexities guide the reader.

+Level 4 Students will:

+7-8 apply linguistic methods and terminology with precision and detail develop a line of argument.

+Level 3 Students will:

+5-6 apply linguistic methods and terminology consistently and appropriately communicate with clear topics and paragraphs.

+Level 2 Students will:

+3-4 use linguistic methods and terminology inappropriately and / or inconsistently express ideas with organisation emerging.

+Level 1 Students will:

+1-2 quote or identify features of language without linguistic description present material with limited organisation.

 0 Nothing written about the text or topic

-AO2: Demonstrate critical understanding of concepts and issues relevant to language use Level/ Marks PERFORMANCE CHARACTERISTICS INDICATIVE CONTENT These are examples of ways students' work might exemplify the performance characteristics in the question above.
-They indicate possible content and how it can be Level 5 17-20 Students will: • demonstrate a synthesised, conceptualised and individual overview of issues • evaluate and challenge views, approaches and interpretations of linguistic issues.
-Students are likely to: conceptualise and synthesise views of competing forces of standardisation and variation explore how variations come and go evaluate whether variation is a good or a bad thing evaluate different prescriptivist and descriptivist attitudes to variation.
+Level/ PERFORMANCE INDICATIVE CONTENT These are examples of ways students' work might exemplify the performance characteristics in the question above.
+They indicate possible content and how it can be Marks CHARACTERISTICS treated at different levels.
+Level 5 17-20 Students will: • demonstrate a synthesised, conceptualised and individual overview of issues • evaluate and challenge views, approaches and interpretations of linguistic issues.
+Students are likely to: evaluate dominance approaches evaluate difference, 'genderlect' and miscommunication approaches explore diversity approaches explore ideas of gender performativity.
 Level 4 13-16 Students will: • identify and comment on different views, approaches and interpretations of linguistic issues.
-Students are likely to: show knowledge of why social and geographical variation might have decreased identify and explore effect of codification, education, technology, communication on reducing variation show knowledge of why social and geographical variation might have increased identify and explore effect of technology, social identities, travel, colonialism, contexts etc on causing variation.
-Level 3 9-12 Students will: • show detailed knowledge of linguistic ideas, concepts and research.
-Students are likely to: illustrate research findings on variation illustrate examples of social and geographical variation show knowledge of processes of standardisation illustrate either increase or decrease in variation.
+Students are likely to: • identify and explain deficit / dominance views • identify and explain difference views • explain different interpretations of female and male speech • explain research on / effect of other variables: status, context, age, ethnicity etc. Level 3 9-12 Students will: • show detailed knowledge of linguistic ideas, concepts and research.
+Students are likely to: explain research on gender and interaction illustrate ideas of women's language as different from men's illustrate ideas of women's language as lacking in power explain research findings in detail.
 Level 2 5-8 Students will: • show familiarity with linguistic ideas, concepts and research.
-Students are likely to: outline a view of the reduction or increase in variation identify a range of non-standard varieties of English, e.g. as L2, creoles, pidgins, regional varieties identify a range of global or national standard Englishes identify researchers and ideas by name only and general or confused reference.
+Students are likely to: identify researchers by name make general or confused reference to research identify specific features of female and male speech label and illustrate use of particular features.
 Level 1 1-4 Students will: • discuss issues anecdotally without specialist linguistic knowledge.
-Students are likely to: • give examples of different forms of English without linguistic comment (4) • identify major varieties (3) • discuss use of English without examples (2) • give a general non-linguistic discussion of social changes (1).
-0 Nothing written about the text of or topic
+Students are likely to: • discuss examples of women's and men's speech without linguistic comment (4) • give examples of women's and men's speech (3) • discuss women's and men's speech without examples (2) • discuss female / male behaviour with no language focus (1).
+0 Nothing written about the tex et or tonic